keithrbennett/rika/README.md

 # Return the metadata of the document:
 parser.metadata

-# Return the media type for the document:
+# Return the media type for the document, e.g. "application/pdf":
 parser.media_type
-=> "application/pdf"

 # Return only the first 10000 chars of the content:
 parser = Rika::Parser.new('x.pdf', 10000)